NEUR0515/memgpt-va-ui/README.md

 After running the server, the application is available at the /frontend endpoint.
 You can interact with J.A.R.V.I.S via text or voice.
-The app uses Deepgram for TTS
+The app uses Elevenlabs for TTS

 #### Contact